penja/sample-tf-opa-policies/README.md

 Each folder also includes an example `scalr-policy.hcl` file.
 These files are used by Scalr to implement enforcement levels for each policy (`hard-mandatory`, `soft-mandatory`, `advisory`).
 See [Enabling and Enforcing Policy](https://docs.scalr.com/en/latest/opa.html#enabling-and-enforcing-policy) for more details.

+## all-policies

+The [`all-policies/`](all-policies) directory contains every policy in this repository in a single flat directory, rewritten for **Rego v1** (OPA 1.0+), with one `scalr-policy.hcl` that declares all of them with a mix of `hard-mandatory`, `soft-mandatory` and `advisory` enforcement levels.
+Point a Scalr policy group at that directory to attach the whole catalogue at once instead of one directory per policy.
+It carries no `*_test.rego` / `*_mock.json` files — those stay in the per-policy directories, where CI runs them.
+See [`all-policies/README.md`](all-policies/README.md) for the details and caveats.

 ## Policy Evaluation

 You can evaluate a policy against your own terraform plans using the Terraform CLI and `opa eval` as follows.